Jubatian/rrpge-spec/specs/kcall.rst

 The kernel truncates the rectangle to fit on the display treating the upper left corners as 2's complement values.
-Note that valid X positions range from 0 - 639 even on 8bit (320x200) display mode, 639 specifying the rightmost valid location.
+Note that valid X positions range from 0 - 639 even on 8bit (320 pixels wide) display mode, 639 specifying the rightmost valid location.
 A width or height of zero turns off the touch sensitive area.

 The definition of the rectangle always updates within the application's state even if the particular host does not support touch.
 Saving the application state and restoring it on a touch capable device will so work properly.

-The touch sensitive areas generate digital input activity for the "Get digital inputs" (0x0420) function for pointing devices or devices emulated on a physical touch device.
+The touch sensitive areas generate digital input activity for the "Get digital inputs" (0x0420) function, for each appropriate device.
 The area ID to define matches the bit's number it activates on the digital input, input group 0.

 For more information, see "inputdev.rst".